So you have a very green and healthy diet. The fruits and vegetables are all set to give your body the elements it needs to be healthy.

 Presence of Antioxidants

-Other than the vitamins, nutrients and fibre compounds having antioxidants properties are also present in several fruits and vegetables.
+Other than the vitamins, nutrients and fiber compounds having antioxidants properties are also present in several fruits and vegetables.
 The antioxidants are responsible for reducing the number of free radicals in the blood flowing in the body.

 Thus, it helps in the prevention of cancer.
-After much research, it has been proven that the extracted juice from fruits and vegetables contain more antioxidants than blended fruits and vegetables.
+After much research, it has been proven that the extracted juice from fruits and vegetables contains more antioxidants than blended fruits and vegetables.
 It is because the antioxidant compounds are primarily present in the fibrous membranes of the fruit.

 Digestion and Fullness of Stomach

-As you know, the fibre present in fruits and vegetables plays a huge role in indigestion.
+As you know, the fiber present in fruits and vegetables plays a huge role in indigestion.
 Now you might be thinking that blending is a better option than extracting the juice from fruits and vegetables.

-When you consume blended fruits and vegetables, you are intaking the pulp, skin of the fruit or vegetable, and fibre.
+When you consume blended fruits and vegetables, you are intaking the pulp, skin of the fruit or vegetable, and fiber.
 You will feel full after consuming a small amount as the total calories are more in this case.